ColinGilbert/polyvox/documentation/TextureMapping.rst

 -----------------------------
 So far we have assumed that only a single material is being used for the entire voxel world, but this is seldom the case.
 It is common to associate a particular material with each voxel so that it can represent rock, wood, sand or any other type of material as required.
 The usual approach is to store a simple integer identifier with each voxel, and then map this identifier to material properties within your application.

-Both the CubicSurfaceExtractor and the MarchingCubesSurfacExtractor include a 'data' member in their vertices, and this is copied/interpolated directly from the corresponding voxels.
+Both extractCubicSurface() and the extractMarchingCubesSurface() include a 'data' member in their vertices, and this is copied/interpolated directly from the corresponding voxels.
 Therefore you can store a material identifier as part of your voxel type, and then pass this through to your shader as a vertex attribute.
 You can then use this to affect the way the surface is rendered.

 The following code snippet assumes that you have passed a material identifier to your shaders and that you can access it in the fragment shader.
 It then chooses which colour to draw the polygon based on this identifier: